Rochester Drug & Alcohol Rehab, Detox & Treatment Resources

 Recovery Meetings Near You in Rochester

-While detoxification deals with the physical dependence of drugs or alcohol and therapy helps patients re-establish a balanced perspective on life, the return to ordinary life brings with it temptation, stress and anxiety.
+While detoxification deals with the physical dependence of drugs or alcohol and therapy helps patients re-establish a balanced perspective on life, the return to ordinary life brings with it temptation, stress, and anxiety.
 This is where the recovery meeting fits in by providing support and encouragement from others who have been down the same road.
-Attendance at a recovery meeting is recognized as an important factor in helping those who are in recovery stay off drugs after their drug rehab in Rochester, Michigan.
+Attendance at a recovery meeting is recognized as an important factor in helping those who are in recovery stay off drugs after their drug rehab.
 There are several organizations offering help through regular recovery meetings including AA, NA and SMART Recovery.
 Additionally, there are two organizations specifically focused on helping families of those struggling with drug and alcohol dependence.

 Alcoholics Anonymous (AA) Meetings